diodechain/website/_posts/2025-06-30-diode-collab-update-june.md

 ---

-June brought a new round of improvements to the Diode Collab app with these updates now live in versions v1.17.5 to v1.17.9.
+June brought a new round of improvements to the Diode Collab app - the following updates are live in versions v1.17.5 to v1.17.9!

 **Billing Entitlement to Create Canisters**
 <br>Paid plans are now able to support ICP canisters by default!
+This means that you can retain full self-custody to your data without having to manage a hardware/virtual peer to ensure chats and files are always online.

 **Customizable Font Size**
 <br>There is now a “font size” setting in your profile area - this allows you to configure your device to show text in whatever size is most comfortable for you.

-**Invite Order**
+**Invite Updates**
 <br>The ignored invites list is now ordered showing the most recently received invitation at the top of the list instead of the bottom.

-**About Page Links**
-<br>The Ignored Invites page now has a search field.
+And, the Ignored Invites page now has a search field.

 **Bug Fixes**
 <br>